tasitlabs/tasit-sdk/README.md

 ##### In the future

-We have no plans until Serenity to make a special abstraction for running a local a light geth node like Status did originally.
+We have no plans until Serenity to make a special abstraction for running a local light geth node like Status did originally.
 The Tasit SDK works with whatever JSON-RPC client you point it at, but we won't be adding an abstraction for using a light client within the native mobile dapp until Serenity.
 People have had too many issues with this on mobile (dropped network connections, using all disk space, battery usage, etc.

 Looking towards the future, light and ultralight client projects we're tracking for first-class support in this SDK include: